CoffeeVampir3/Graphify/Readme.md

 # Where Are The Docs?!

-See the [Quickstart Guide](https://github.com/CoffeeVampir3/Graphify/wiki/Quickstart-Guide) for a fast start or see the [Comprehensive Wiki](https://github.com/CoffeeVampir3/Graphify/wiki/Home)
+In the Wiki!
+Check out the [Quickstart Guide](https://github.com/CoffeeVampir3/Graphify/wiki/Quickstart-Guide) for a fast start or see [Comprehensive Wiki](https://github.com/CoffeeVampir3/Graphify/wiki/Home)